Skip to main content

 While more than 99% of tissue products used by Americans are produced in the U.S., manufacturers rely heavily on eucalyptus pulp imported from Brazil.
 Eucalyptus pulp contains short fibers that make toilet paper soft and absorbent.
 The pulp is mixed with water to create a liquid sludge that is dried and flattened into sheets of paper.

-In a worst-case scenario where the port strike delays shipments of eucalyptus pulp to U.S. manufacturers, Gonzalez said shoppers should be able to at least find commercial-grade toilet paper, which is made from locally-sourced recycled paper, if they can avoid panic-buying.
+In a worst-case scenario where the port strike delays shipments of eucalyptus pulp to U.S. manufacturers, Gonzalez added that shoppers should be able to at least purchase commercial-grade toilet paper.
+Commercial-grade toilet paper is made from recycled paper that’s sourced domestically, though its supply chain isn’t immune to the effects of panic-buying either.